Stephen-Cole267/Data_Science_Project_HR_Analytics/README.md

 - What machine learning models are applicable to the project's target?
 - Is the target feature for my model correct?

+If you do not know the answer or are unsure, then I highly recommend asking the stakeholders.

 ## Results
 ### Data Analytics
 A report of your findings either through a presentation or a dashboard or even both!